The ultimate holiday checklist for single mums – from passports to flip flops.

 Other travel essentials

-If you are a solo mum flying alone with children, you have to think ahead.
-You need your hands free at the airport and entertainment on the flight and during the holiday.
+If it’s your first holiday as a mum you want to make sure you have all the things you need to take for first time vacations with your little ones.
+If you are a solo mum flying alone with children, you want your hands free at the airport and entertainment on the flight and during the holiday.
 You are the sole entertainer, when it’s just you and your children.
 One of my travel hacks is a little surprise, such as a small toy or new kids’ magazine.
 So, consider buying a small gift for the journey – it is bound to provide many hours of much-needed peace.
 Of course, you need to pack wisely, too, when it comes to weight and space as there is only one adult to carry the bags and a luggage allowance to think of.

 So, here are some holiday essentials you must not forget to pack, including some holiday accessories that will help keep any single mum sane: